maggick/maggick.github.io/source/server/security.html.markdown

 Some simple change can make a great gain in security.

-## Ip Tables - Firewall

-It is important to filtre what come in and come out of a server.

 ## ssh

 I choose an other port than 22 for my ssh server.